lark-parser/lark/docs/json_tutorial.md

           value	3.14
 ```

-As promised, Lark automagically creates a tree that represents the parsed text.
+As promised, Lark auto-magically creates a tree that represents the parsed text.

 But something is suspiciously missing from the tree.
 Where are the curly braces, the commas and all the other punctuation literals?